Harmxn02/ML-Project/README.md

 ## TODO

+1. **It's 200 applicants, not 150**
-1. Actually finalize the project :)
+2. Actually finalize the project :)
-2. **Remember** to also include the `html` versions of the notebooks
+3. **Remember** to also include the `html` versions of the notebooks
-3. Check, double check and triple check for mistakes
+4. Check, double check and triple check for mistakes
-4. Reformat the code
+5. Reformat the code
-5. Adjust markdown sections of notebooks to be more clear
+6. Adjust markdown sections of notebooks to be more clear
+7. Export list of users with the other metrics (explained in `.docx`)

 ## Content of this repository

 In this repository you will find all of the `.ipynb` notebooks and datasets for a project I had for the course Machine Learning.

 ## Folder structure

+### Guestlist

+`/guestlist/` contains the lists of approved applicants

+- There is a `README.md` in that folder, which you might want to read for clarification

 ### Files